2. What thicknesses are Kink Projects garments made in?

 11. Do you have a guarantee policy for my order?

-Production Delivery, Dispatch Time & Ready to Ship Order Service All our garments are hand-made, and production usually takes 4-7 weeks.
-However, during busy Sale periods it can take 6 to 8 weeks.
+Production Delivery, Dispatch Time & Ready to Ship Order Service All our garments are hand-made, and production usually takes 6-9 weeks for standard size order.
+However, during busy Sale periods it can take 8 to 12 weeks.

 If you need your latex faster, please email and discuss with us first, we will check production line and charge a bit reasonable expedited cost (this service may not be available at very busy times).